Songs About Love and Loss

 "Where Did Our Love Go?"" was written by Brian Holland, Lamont Dozier, and Edward Holland, Jr. and recorded by The Lettermen, Brenda and the Tabulations (who also sang "Who's Loving You?") and most famously by The Supremes (and Diana Ross solo).
 This synth-pop version by duo Soft Cell hit the dance clubs in 1981.
 Typically you'll hear it fused with another Soft Cell song that deserves its own spot on this list, "Tainted Love."

 Well, there's nothing more sappily romantic (in a dark, macabre sort of way) than a young sweetheart's untimely death.
-Songs like "Dead Man's Curve" (Jan and Dean 1963) and "Teen Angel" (Mark Dinning, Alex Murrary 1959) made the grisly teen accident a genre unto itself.
+Songs like "Dead Man's Curve" (Jan and Dean 1963) and "Teen Angel" (Mark Dining, Alex Murrary 1959) made the grisly teen accident a genre unto itself.

 Turns out "Last Kiss" is based on real-life events.
 Wayne Cochran wrote the song and dedicated it to a 16-year-old girl who was killed in a car crash just before Christmas, 1962.
 It was originally performed by Wayne Cochran and the C.C.
 Riders (not to be confused with a Hubber by the name of C.C.Riter).
 Later it was covered by J. Frank Wilson and the Cavaliers.